ethereum/hive/README.md

 # Generating test blockchains

-`Hive` allows you to create rlp encoded blockchains for inclusion into sync tests
+`Hive` allows you to create RLP encoded blockchains for inclusion into sync tests

 ## To generate a blockchain offline